Novelty (locomotive): 2002 Restaging – The Television Programme

 Following re-assembly, the locomotive was steam tested at York before transport to Carrog station on the Llangollen Railway.
-Early tests showed up two major problems: firstly the linkage to the blower was not strong enough, and secondly operating the water feed pump caused very serious priming of the boiler.
+Early tests showed up two major problems: firstly the linkage to the blower was not strong enough, and secondly operating the water feed pump caused serious priming of the boiler.
 It was later shown that the feed pump was five times the size of that required for the engine.
 This, causing air to be fed into the horizontal boiler tube, probably caused the priming.

 To fully recreate the Rainhill Trials, 20 return runs along a section of the Llangollen Railway were required (between Carrog and Glyndyfrdwy stations).
 Novelty was only able to complete 10 runs before the fire became completely filled with clinker.
 The inability to clear clinker from the fire in this type of boiler was a major problem, the only way being to drop the fire completely and start again.